datagrok-ai/public/help/collaborate/writing-docs/content-types.md

 A How-To guide is like a recipe.
 Users don't need to know _all_ the ways in which they can complete a task.
 They only need to know one optimal solution.
 Similarly, when users are focused on the current task, they don't want to be distracted by the technical aspects of how things work, descriptions of concepts, or the basics of working with UI.

+Avoid linking to concepts in the middle of a How-To.
+Every time a user clicks a link, a new tab opens.
+Clicking more links opens more tabs and adds more distraction and can be overwhelming.

 A How-To guide should be in this format: